SEA-AI/.github/pull_request_template.md

 ## Backout plan

-Briefly describe how to revert the feature in case of failure/issue.
+(If applicable) Briefly describe how to revert the feature in case of failure/issue.
 If not possible to revert
 1. name the reason for why it is not possible
 2. think of any other way to handle possible failures/issues